fiveid/fiveid.github.io/_projects/2017-01-12-CityShortCourses.md

 # City Short Courses

-## Course Information Microsite
+## Marketing Microsite

 <br/>
-We created a course info microsite for City University London to promote short courses.
-The microsite brought forward case studies, personal stories, and visual character, with more flexibility than was available on the main university website at the time.
+Created a marketing microsite for City University London short courses, as part of a larger marketing push that featured online and offline aspects.
+The microsite was designed to be more engaging and flexible than the standard course search via the main website.

+The microsite had a striking design and a user-centric structure that meant vital content was never more than a couple of page loads away.
+We incorporated emotive case studies, relatable stories, and visual character.

-During the first year of the City Short Courses website activity, alongside offline marketing, City University London saw an increase of 28% in bookings, and a decrease of over 60% in course cancellations.
+During the first year of website activity, City University London saw an increase of 28% in bookings and a decrease of over 60% in course cancellations.

 ![City Short Courses 01](http://fiveid.co.uk/portfolio/portfolio_images/2017/cityshortcourses_01.jpg)